top of page

 The Golden Horde Therapy Dogs is a free service (though love offerings to offset mileage expenses are accepted) provided to K-12 schools, colleges and universities, professional conventions, medical facilities, civic, and business organizations for the purpose of sharing the human-animal bond with all those who are interested.

-All dogs are AKC registered, obedience trained, and certified by professional organizations as legal therapy animals.
+All dogs are AKC registered, Canine Good Citizenship obedience trained, and certified by professional therapy dog organizations.

 Learn how to request and schedule a visit below.